2018 Summer Interns

-- Live Animal Husbandry: will provide in-service learning experiences in museum live animal care, education and exhibition activities.
-Click here for additional information.
+- Live Animal Husbandry: Will provide in-service learning experiences in museum live animal care, education and exhibition activities.
+For a full internship description click here.

 - Archaeology: fieldwork on prehistoric sites and artifact analysis.

 - Education: assist with developing, presenting and evaluating public programs and workshops.

 - 18th Century History and Backcountry Lifeways: researching and presenting living history programs.

 - Aboriginal Studies and Primitive Skills: learning primitive skills and assisting with programs and workshops.

 - Exhibits: fabricating and installing exhibits, developing databases for exhibitions, developing press kits and editing label text.